christofferok/laravel-emojione/README.md

 ChristofferOK\LaravelEmojiOne\LaravelEmojiOneServiceProvider::class,
 ```

-Add the ServiceProvider to the aliases array in `config/app.php`
+Add this to the aliases array in `config/app.php`

 ``` php
 'LaravelEmojiOne' => ChristofferOK\LaravelEmojiOne\LaravelEmojiOneFacade::class,